wzhings/antivaccine_detection/README.md

-## Dr. Instagram May Be a Liar: Detecting Medical Misinformation on Social Media
+## Detecting Medical Misinformation on Social Media Using Multimodal Deep Learning

 **The code is coming soon.**